-Operating expenses and other (income) and expenses before rate stabilization for fiscal 2016 are expected to be \$1,310.
-This is a decrease of \$19 compared to fiscal 2015 due to:
+Operating expenses and other (income) and expenses before rate stabilization for fiscal 2016 are expected to be \$1,312.
+This is a decrease of \$17 compared to fiscal 2015 due to:

-- lower expected pension expense, including finance costs due to lower expected pension contributions on which the regulatory pension expense is based; - refunds of \$7 relating to commodity taxes paid in prior years; - higher forecasted positive fair value adjustments on investments of \$11 as compared to negative fair value adjustments of \$4 in fiscal 2015; and - decreased finance costs as a result of lower debt levels in fiscal 2016 compared to fiscal 2015; partially offset by: - higher compensation levels, including increased overtime and fringe benefit costs; - increased costs associated with improvements to aeronautical information management; - increased operational requirements in the areas of technical services, facilities and systems maintenance as well as travel; - decreased foreign exchange gains as a result of the continued weakening of the Canadian dollar against the U.S. dollar; and - · the effects of inflation.
+- lower expected pension expense, including finance costs due to lower expected pension contributions on which the regulatory pension expense is based; - refunds of \$7 relating to commodity taxes paid in prior years; - higher forecasted positive fair value adjustments on investments of \$11 as compared to negative fair value adjustments of \$4 in fiscal 2015; and - decreased finance costs as a result of lower debt levels in fiscal 2016 compared to fiscal 2015; partially offset by: - higher compensation levels, including increased overtime and fringe benefit costs; - increased operational requirements in the areas of technical services, facilities and systems maintenance as well as travel; - the effects of inflation.